 Our policy is available in all states in the U.S., except for those rides originating in New York, or occurring at any time in a New York registered vehicle in markets outside New York, such as New Jersey and Connecticut.
 Some regions may have specific requirements that modify the described coverage.

 We're committed to pushing the insurance industry to innovate quickly and create unique solutions for our drivers.
-If you ever have questions relating to insurance, feel free to contact us.
+If you have questions relating to insurance, let us know by tapping 'Contact Support' below.